asd417/FlatBread/README.md

 # Flatbread

-2D gameengine based on Bagel Engine.
+2D game engine based on Bagel Engine.

 Bagel Engine is 'how cool of a thing I can make with libraries' whereas Flatbread is 'how much can I make with minimum libraries'.
 This means there will be no entt no jolt nor imgui.
 I am still using glfw, vulkan, and an image library.